hyphacoop/distributed-press-cli/README.md

 To use a custom domain for your Distributed Press site, you'll need to set up a DNS record to point to the Distributed Press infrastructure.

+#### Using Distributed Press Infrastructure
+- If you wish to use the official Distributed Press instance for your HTTPS traffic, [contact](mailto:hello@distributed.press) the Distributed Press team.
+- Alternatively, refer to the [documentation for self-hosting](https://docs.distributed.press/self-hosting/) for guidance on running your own infrastructure.

 ### CNAME Record

 | Type  | Name          | Value                    |